-If you or a family member were injured in a pedestrian accident, you may be entitled to compensation.
+If you or a family member were injured in a car and pedestrian accident, you may be entitled to compensation.

 Unfortunately, people who are struck by a motor-vehicle often sustain serious and devastating injuries.
 If that happens, it is important to know what you have to prove, whether you are entitled to compensation, and what you should do following the accident.

 What You Have To Prove In Pedestrian Accident Case

 In order to receive compensation in a car accident case, you must prove that the driver of the car was negligent, that as a result of the driver’s negligence you were injured, and that you met one of the statutory requirements including a fracture or incurring medical bills exceeding $2,000.00.

 Proof of the driver’s negligence may include evidence that the driver violated traffic laws such as speeding, failure to look before starting, stopping or backing up, failure to stop at a stop sign or signal, failure to yield to a pedestrian in a crosswalk, or that the driver failed to keep a proper lookout for pedestrians.

 Compensation For Your Pedestrian Accident Case

 If you are able to prove you are entitled to compensation for injuries you suffered in a pedestrian accident case, you may receive compensation for physical pain and suffering, emotional distress, scarring, loss of bodily function and impairment, impairment to enjoy life, lost wages, and medical bills.
 Among the different types of claims you may pursue, if you meet certain statutory requirements, are: bodily injury claim, an Uninsured claim and an Underinsured claim.